inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 - Language
 - Immigration status

 {% includeSvg "wheel.svg", "A circle with three layers radiating out from the centre.
-A bidirectional arrow stretches from the light centre to the dark edge of the circle.
-The light inner layer is labelled least impacted.
-The dark outer layer is labelled most impacted.
+A bidirectional arrow stretches from the centre to the edge of the circle.
+The inner layer is labelled least impacted.
+The outer layer is labelled most impacted.
 The circle is divided into eight slices, each representing one of the factors impacting financial stability." %}

 #### Level of Impact